 I’ve found lately that the biggest trick for making fish stock is coming up with the fish bones to toss in the pot.
 Fewer and fewer groceries get fish on the bone, which limits the bones and trim they’ll have on hand after filleting or portioning fish.
 Call around to fish markets or upscale groceries near you to see if they’ve got bones on hand.
 You might need to make an advance request, so it pays to plan ahead a bit.
 Or, if you buy or catch whole fish and fillet it yourself, you should keep the bones for using in stock (if not right away, the bones can be frozen for a month or two before making the stock).

-The fish to shoot for are of mild types, for results that will be the most versatile.
+The fish most commonly used are of mild types, for results that will be the most versatile.
 Halibut is among my favorites, other flatfish like sole and flounder great too.
 Rockfish, snapper, cod work well.
-Generally it’s best to avoid boldly flavored fish such as black cod or salmon.
-The exception being when you’ll be using the stock in a recipe featuring the same fish.
-In that case, for a salmon chowder as an example, it would be a perfect time to use salmon stock.
+Salmon is a great option when the stock will be used for a recipe in which that more distinct, bolder flavor will be ideal.
+Otherwise it’s best to avoid more strongly flavored fish when making stock.

 There’s no salt in this recipe, which isn’t an oversight.
 True for all stocks, it’s good practice to not add salt to the stock itself, instead adjust seasoning as needed in the context of whatever recipe the stock eventually contributes to.
 There are some occasions when a stock may be boiled to reduce, to thicken and/or intensify its flavor a bit.
 If the stock were salted in advance, that reduction could leave you with a powerfully salty flavor.
 So just avoid that problem by not grabbing that pinch of salt until using the stock in a recipe.